(From Old Corral collection)

 Sometimes Monte Hale is treated by the Western movie aficionado as at least a partial failure, and I suppose that's true to the degree that he failed to become Republic's new Gene Autry.
 As for me, I've always liked Monte.
 His good-natured persona is more like Joel McCrea's than Gene Autry's.
 That's not a bad comparison in the Western field.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Monte Hale: http://us.imdb.com/name/nm0354977/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Monte Hale: https://www.imdb.com/name/nm0354977/

-Jim Tipton's Find A Grave website notes that Monte Hale is interred at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles, California, near the burial location for Gene Autry: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=35851822
+Find A Grave website has a photo of the marker for Monte Hale who is interred at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles, California, next to the burial location for Gene Autry: https://www.findagrave.com/memorial/35851822/monte-hale

 The official Monte Hale website was at: http://www.montehale.com/, but was no longer working as of March, 2010.